 Augustine and Athanasius

-Church fathers like Augustine and Athanasius fought The Great Heresies with Scripture, not symbols like the Catholic crucifix.
-This supports the Sola Scriptura meaning, as James White notes in the Catholic vs Christian debate.
+Church fathers like Augustine fought The Great Heresies with Scripture.
+They didn’t rely on symbols like the Catholic crucifix.
+James White notes this.

 Council of Nicaea

-The Council of Nicaea (325 AD) used Scripture to refute The Great Heresies like Arianism, not relying on the Catholic crucifix or Magisterial authority.
-This aligns with the Sola Scriptura meaning, as James White highlights.
+The Council of Nicaea in 325 AD used Scripture to fight The Great Heresies like Arianism, a major challenge to Christ’s divinity.
+It didn’t rely on the Catholic crucifix.
+This fits the Sola Scriptura meaning.
+James White highlights this.

 Reformation Recovery

-The Reformation recovered the Sola Scriptura meaning, challenging Catholic traditions like the Catholic crucifix.
-It echoed early responses to The Great Heresies, a perspective James White supports.
+The Reformation brought back the Sola Scriptura meaning.
+It challenged traditions like the Catholic crucifix.
+James White supports this view.
 See our Reformation guide.

 Canon Objection in the Debate